EloRfinD/StarAtlas/README.md

 # StarAtlas
 StarAtlas is a program for education.
 It shows all visiable stars and some dynamic objects, like ISS.
-Program was developed by five students of SevSU.
+Program was developed by four students of SevSU.

 TECHNICAL TASK